Writing is easy: it's just a matter of staring at a blank piece of paper until your forehead bleeds.

 In in the maelstrom of brilliance that is your Discussion, there are a couple of nagging things that you're obliged to do.
 Best to just close your eyes and get on with it.

 Compare your findings with previous work.
-Well, we're already half-way there, having covered our (thoroughly consistent and beautifully written) previous papers, and those (clearly flawed and probably badly spelled) of our rivals.
-A quick trawl through PubMed or the equivalent in your own field, a copy 'n' paste of choice phrases from the abstracts (see below) of one or two, and you're sorted.
+Well, we're already halfway there, having covered our (thoroughly consistent and beautifully written) previous papers, and those (clearly flawed and probably badly spelled) of our rivals.
+A quick trawl through PubMed or the equivalent in your own field, a copy and paste of choice phrases from the abstracts (see below) of one or two, and you're sorted.

 Note the weaknesses of your study.
 What?!
 There are none.
 What are they talking about?
 The only weakness of the study was that it was so bloody fantastic that there's no research left for anyone else to do...
 Look, just take a deep breath, swallow your pride and make something up.
 You could have counted more ducks.
 Climbed more trees.
 Not fallen in the lake.
 There's always something.